-- Three to four hours before the game, eat a balanced meal.
-A good rule of thumb is to have ¼ of the plate for whole grains such as whole grain bread, pasta or brown rice, ¼ of the plate for lean protein such as eggs, fish, beans or chicken and the last ½ of the plate for colorful produce.
-Keep meals on the healthy side since high fat meals such as fried chicken or a cheeseburger and fries can lead to feeling weighed down and sluggish.
+Three to four hours before the game, eat a balanced meal.
+A good rule of thumb is to have ¼ of the plate filled with whole grains such as whole-grain bread, pasta or brown rice; ¼ of the plate lean protein such as eggs, fish, beans or chicken; and the last ½ of the plate featuring colorful produce.
+Keep meals on the healthy side since high-fat meals, such as fried chicken or a cheeseburger and fries, can lead to feeling weighed down and sluggish.

 Water is the most important nutrient for baseball players.
 Not staying properly hydrated can lead to muscle cramps, joint pain, fatigue, headaches, slow reaction time and decreased concentration.
-These are general guidelines to help you get started.
-Adjust for personal needs.
+These are general guidelines to help you get started, so adjust for any personal needs.

 - Two hours before the game, drink at least 16 ounces of water.

 - 15 minutes before the game have another 8 ounces of water.

 During Game Hydration is Important

 - Stay well-hydrated by drinking about 4 to 8 ounces of fluid every 15 minutes.
 Don't rely on thirst to alert you about when you should drink since, at that point, dehydration is already setting in.
 Instead, use sports bottles with ounces clearly marked to keep the right hydration pace through the game.

 - Start with water, but then — after about 1 hour of playing and sweating — switch to a sport drink.
 Sports drinks provide electrolytes, such as sodium, that are lost in sweat and also carbohydrates to replenish muscle energy.

 - Special note to pitchers and catchers: These positions usually need more fluids and sports drinks since catchers wear heavy equipment and pitchers are in continuous movement.